Thinking about competing or fighting this year?

 1. Combat Sports Authority Registration

-You must complete and have your Combat Sports Authority (CSA) registration approved.
+Firstly, you must complete and have your Combat Sports Authority (CSA) registration approved.
 This is a legal requirement for competing.
+This process includes seeing your GP for a fitness certification and serology exam and takes longer than you think.
+Register here.

 2. Muay Thai NSW Membership